awsdocs/amazon-textract-developer-guide/doc_source/API_GetDocumentAnalysis.md

 + Form data \(key\-value pairs\)\.
 The related information is returned in two [Block](API_Block.md) objects, each of type `KEY_VALUE_SET`: a KEY `Block` object and a VALUE `Block` object\.
 For example, *Name: Ana Silva Carolina* contains a key and value\. *Name:* is the key\. *Ana Silva Carolina* is the value\.
 + Table and table cell data\.
 A TABLE `Block` object contains information about a detected table\.
 A CELL `Block` object is returned for each cell in a table\.
 + Lines and words of text\.
 A LINE `Block` object contains one or more WORD `Block` objects\.
 All lines and words that are detected in the document are returned \(including text that doesn't have a relationship with the value of the `StartDocumentAnalysis` `FeatureTypes` input parameter\)\.
++ Query\.
+A QUERY Block object contains the query text, alias and link to the associated Query results block object\.
++ Query Results\.
+A QUERY\_RESULT Block object contains the answer to the query and an ID that connects it to the query asked\.
+This Block also contains a confidence score\.

+**Note**
+While processing a document with queries, look out for `INVALID_REQUEST_PARAMETERS` output\.
+This indicates that either the per page query limit has been exceeded or that the operation is trying to query a page in the document which doesn’t exist\.

 Selection elements such as check boxes and option buttons \(radio buttons\) can be detected in form data and in tables\.
 A SELECTION\_ELEMENT `Block` object contains information about a selection element, including the selection status\.